Updated April 2025

 Not all doors work with universal remotes, and not all universal remotes are compatible with every garage door manufacturer.
 Before buying a universal remote, check to make sure the remote you’re considering is designed to work with your specific door make and model.

 What if you don’t have your manual or can’t find a way to contact the original company?
 Or what if you’re not sure which universal remote will work with your door?
 Give us a call.
-We can find the information you need to contact the company, or we may be able to order a new remote on your behalf.
+Chances are we can find the information you need to contact the company, or we may be able to order a new remote on your behalf.

 Sources: